-Blueberries are an amazing fruit, both in terms of flavour and their incredible nutritional profile.
-They’re jam packed with antioxidants – polyphenols, catechins, flavonols – along with lots of essential vitamins and nutrients.
+Blueberries are an amazing fruit, both in terms of flavor and their incredible nutritional profile.
+They're jam-packed with antioxidants – polyphenols, catechins, flavonols – along with lots of essential vitamins and nutrients.

 Blueberries are actually rated at a 9,621 on the ORAC scale.
 The ORAC (Oxygen Radical Absorbance Capacity) measures the efficacy of a certain food or herb on preventing oxidation.
 This makes them one of the highest scoring foods in terms of antioxidants in the entire world.

 A cup of blueberries also includes the following nutrients:

 - Manganese (25 percent of your daily value)-This trace mineral helps promote the production of healthy bones, along with keeping blood pressure regulated.

 - Fiber (14 percent of your daily value)-Fiber is very important.
 It is digested differently than other nutrients – it remains largely unchanged until it hits the large intestine, where the intestinal flora consume it and release compounds that benefit our bodies.

 - Copper (9 percent of your daily value)-Copper is a mineral crucial in developing healthy tissues and maintaining healthy blood flow.

 - Vitamin K (32 percent of your daily value)-Vitamin K is responsible for helping prevent your blood from clotting, along with ensuring your bones are strong.
 Those deficient in vitamin K have a higher frequency of fractures.

 - Vitamin C (19 percent of your daily value)-Vitamin C is an important antioxidant that helps promote the immune system.